- Hardiness: USDA Zone 3

 - Size at Maturity: 60 – 80′ tall and 40 to 55′ wide

 - Source: Seeds

-Megafauna, like mammoths, consumed the fruit similar to the way that elephants consume acacia (a relative) in Africa.
-The plant’s leathery fruit is inaccessible for most animals and the seeds are too heavy to be moved by the wind.
+Megafauna, like mammoths, consumed the fruit, similar to how elephants consume acacia (a relative) in Africa.
+The plant’s leathery fruit is inaccessible for most animals, and the seeds are too heavy to be moved by the wind.
 Having lost its symbiotic partners, it’s likely that the range of Kentucky Coffeetree was once much more extensive.